Opposite of an act of moving back or withdrawing

 “The problem arises when people have a strict adherence to the notion that states will police themselves.”

-Opposite of place to hide, have privacy
+Opposite of a place to hide, or to seek shelter or privacy

 Opposite of a place giving protection from bad weather or danger